Review details of the Lightup Cloud deployment model.

 - Minimal access: Those clusters are accessed by Lightup only for maintenance work such as upgrades.
 Access to Lightup VPC resources is limited, audited, logged and restricted to only within the Lightup VPN.

-In addition, Lightup supports the following security configurations for a Cloud instance that can be requested separately (optional):
+Lightup also supports the following optional security configurations for a Cloud instance, available by request:

 - Customer IP whitelisting: This configuration whitelists a customer CIDR block to restrict incoming access to the Lightup Cloud.

 - VPC peering: Lightup Cloud instances are deployed as single-tenant VPCs under the Lightup AWS account.
 The dedicated VPC of a Lightup Cloud instance can be peered to the customer's AWS VPC to limit public endpoint visibility and allows routing between private IPs.

 To request those additional security measures, please contact us at [email protected].

 Lightup needs a network connection to any datasource you want to add to a workspace.
 In a Lightup Cloud deployment, datasources inside private environments aren't normally accessible to Lightup.

 You can connect to datasources inside an AWS PrivateLink or by AWS VPC Peering.

 Updated about 1 month ago